floweethehub/thehub/support/developer-notes.md

 and then cs_wallet, while thread 2 locks them in the opposite order: result, deadlock as each waits for the other to release its lock) are a problem.
-Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the debug.log file.
+Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the hub.log file.

 NOTE: order inconsistencies-checks are broken and assume all locks are global variables.
 Its best to ignore the warnings.